Little Vera: Plot

 Vera's mother tries to convince her to tell the authorities that Sergei accidentally caused the wound to himself, to avoid Kolya being sent to prison.
 Victor, visiting from Moscow, prescribes tranquilizers to calm the despondent Vera.
 The family goes to the beach for a picnic, ostensibly to help take Vera's mind off the situation.
 Vera believes, however, that it is a ruse to persuade her to lie about the stabbing.
 A storm suddenly comes up, and as the family prepares to leave, Vera is nowhere to be found.
 Kolya searches for her and the two are seen embracing on the beach.

 Vera testifies that her father was not to blame for what happened to Sergei.
 She visits him in the hospital and explains that the family needed Kolya to survive.
 Sergei now seems uninterested in her, and tells her to go away.

-Back home at her parents, she finds herself alone and starts drinking and taking the pills.
+Back home at with her parents, she finds herself alone and starts drinking and taking the pills.
 Victor arrives and rescues her.
 Sergei escapes from the hospital and soon arrives on the scene.

 When Vera asked Sergei why he came back, he replies, "Because I was scared".
 As the film ends, Vera asks Sergei if he loves her.

 Kolya sits alone in the kitchen once Vera has been put to bed.
 He slowly collapses and calls out to Victor and then Vera.
 It is assumed that he dies.

 A subplot involves Andrey, a former classmate of Vera, who is infatuated with her and wants her to marry him.
 At the beginning of the film, Andrey is about to leave for naval training and attempts to persuade Vera to come home with him, but she spurns his advances.
 Later, she meets him on her way home from the hospital after visiting Sergei.
 He explains that he is on leave for only one day and again tries to arrange a tryst, only to have Vera resort to physical violence to fend him off when he attempts to force himself on her.